redhat-developer/alizer/go/docs/port_detection.md

 Only ports with value > 0 and < 65535 are valid.

 The process consists of two steps:
-1) Alizer looks for a Dockerfile in the root folder and tries to extract ports from it; if it fails it proceeds with (2)
+1) Alizer looks for a Dockerfile in the root folder and tries to extract ports from it; if it fails or it does not find any port, it proceeds with (2)
-2) Alizer searches for a docker-compose file in the root folder and tries to extract port of the web service from it; if it fails it proceeds with (3)
+2) Alizer searches for a docker-compose file in the root folder and tries to extract port of the service from it; if it fails or it does not find any port, it proceeds with (3)
 3) If a framework has been detected during component detection, a customized detection is performed.
 Below a detailed overview of the different strategies for each supported framework.

 If no port is found an empty list is returned.